brianhoangnhatnguyen/web_development/README.md

 ## HTML:
 ### Tags &nbsp;<img src="https://cdn3.emoji.gg/emojis/3773-active-developer-badge-animated.gif" width="25" height="25">:
-* Strong/Bold tag - make text **bolded.** (strong /strong)
+* Strong/Bold Tag - make text **bolded.** (strong /strong)

-* Emphasize/Italicize tag - make text *italicized.* (em /em)
+* Emphasize/Italicize Tag - make text *italicized.* (em /em)

-* Div tag - used for putting elements in a box. (div /div)
+* Div Tag - used for putting elements in a box. (div /div)

-* Head tag - head of the page. (head /head)
+* Head Tag - head of the page. (head /head)

-* Body tag - body of the page. (body /body)
+* Body Tag - body of the page. (body /body)

-* Nav tag - a sementic tag that targets the navigation bar. (nav /nav)
+* Nav Tag - a sementic tag that targets the navigation bar. (nav /nav)

-* Header tag - a sementic tag that targets the heading. (header /header)
+* Header Tag - a sementic tag that targets the heading. (header /header)

-* Article tag - a sementic tag that targets the content on a page. (article /article)
+* Article Tag - a sementic tag that targets the content on a page. (article /article)

-* Heading tag - makes a heading. (h1 /h1, h2 /h2, h3 /h3, h4 /h4, h5 /h5, and h6 /h6)
+* Heading Tag - makes a heading. (h1 /h1, h2 /h2, h3 /h3, h4 /h4, h5 /h5, and h6 /h6)

 * Doctype HTML - shows that the current document is HTML.
 (DOCTYPE html)

-* HTML tag - used to store all of the HTML code. (html /html)
+* HTML Tag - used to store all of the HTML code. (html /html)

-* Button tag - makes a button. (button /button)
+* Button Tag - makes a button. (button /button)

-* Anchor tag - makes a hyperlink.
+* Anchor Tag - makes a hyperlink.
 The anchor tag is self closing, which means that there is no closing tag for it. (a href="examplelink.com" example text /a)

-* Anchor tag (target blank) - opens a hyperlink in another tab when clicked. (a href="examplelink.com" target="_blank" example text /a)
+* Anchor Tag (target blank) - opens a hyperlink in another tab when clicked. (a href="examplelink.com" target="_blank" example text /a)

-* Paragraph tag - makes a paragraph. (p /p)
+* Paragraph Tag - makes a paragraph. (p /p)

-* Image tag - displays an image.
+* Image Tag - displays an image.
 The image tag is self closing. (img src="https:://www.examplelink․com/examplelink․png")

-* Ordered list tag - makes an ordered list.
+* Ordered List Tag - makes an ordered list.
 There are 5 types of ordered lists.
 "1", "A", "a", "I", and "i".
 You can give it a type using *type="".*  (ol /ol) or (ol type="" /ol)

-* Unordered list tag - makes an unordered list.
+* Unordered List Tag - makes an unordered list.
 The unordered list styles I know are circle and square.
 There are a shit ton of other unordered list styles though.
 You can give it a style using *style="list-style-type: ;".* (ul /ul) or (ul style="list-style-type: ;" /ul)

-* List tag - used with the ordered or unordered list tag to make a list item. (li /li)
+* List Tag - used with the ordered or unordered list tag to make a list item. (li /li)

+* Break/Line Break Tag - skips a line.
+This tag doesn't a closing tag (I think). (br)

+* Link Tag - links a document to that HTML code. (link rel="stylesheet" href="style.css")

 ### Other HTML topics:
 * Classes - gives elements a class.
 Classes can be applied to multiple elements. (class="example")